iiinnniii/elevation-app/README.md

 ## Dependencies

-You do not need to install the following dependencies on your local system when working within the Dev Container.
+You don't need to install the following dependencies on your local system when working within a Dev Container.
 All necessary dependencies will be automatically installed when the Dev Container is started, as long as you have Docker Desktop set up.

-If you already have the following dependencies installed, then you can start using the App without the Dev Container.
+If you already have the following dependencies installed, then you can start using the App without a Dev Container.
 However, it is highly recommended to use the Dev Container for various reasons, such as isolation, cross-platform compatibility, and serving as a source of trust in case of conflicts.

 ```
 $ node --version